mlabuda2/nf-tower-docs/docs/git/overview.md

 ### GitLab

 GitLab supports [Personal](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html), [Group](https://docs.gitlab.com/ee/user/group/settings/group_access_tokens.html#group-access-tokens), and [Project](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html) access tokens for authentication.
-Your access token should have the `api`, `read_api`, and `read_repository` scopes in order to work with Tower.
+Your access token must have the `api`, `read_api`, and `read_repository` scopes in order to work with Tower.
 For all three token types, the token value is used for both the **Password** and **Access token** fields in the Tower credential creation form.

-To connect Tower to a private [GitLab](https://gitlab.com/) repository:
+To connect Tower to a private [GitLab](https://gitlab.com/) repository, create an access token as described above.
+Then, create a new credential in Tower using these steps:

 1. Navigate to the **Credentials** tab.
 If you are using your personal workspace, select **Your credentials** from the user icon menu (top right).